hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

 Extending the FT to vote using radio buttons
 --------------------------------------------

 Let's start by extending our FT, to show Herbert voting on a poll.
-In ``fts/test_polls.py``:
+In ``fts/tests.py``:

 .. sourcecode:: python
-    :filename: mysite/fts/test_polls.py
+    :filename: mysite/fts/tests.py

         [...]
         # Now, Herbert the regular user goes to the homepage of the site.
 He
         # sees a list of polls.
-        self.browser.get(ROOT)
+        self.browser.get(self.live_server_url)
         heading = self.browser.find_element_by_tag_name('h1')
         self.assertEquals(heading.text, 'Polls')